 The sea fishing village of St Monans is one of the East Neuk’s hidden gems and a regular tourist destination on the Fife Coastal path.
 And there are hidden gems within the gem itself (especially for the photographer).
 The “ZigZag” is one such hidden gem that is now a pilgrimage for many photographers to capture on their visit.
 (Many have traveled as far as Australia) For such a large structure it is surprisingly easy to miss but we’ll let you find it for yourself.
 On either side of the harbour there are walks and many great sights to see including windmills, the church and a ruined castle to the west.
 The images above are a taster of what you can expect to capture.

 Cellardyke is a small harbour village conjoined to nearby Anstruther, which is also home to the award winning fish and chip shop.
 Both towns have picturesque harbours to capture great classic images but look past the harbour walls and you will see a brilliant setting for dramatic seascapes and long exposures.
 With an imposing harbour wall and great rock formations, it’s the ideal place to get out a Firecrest filter and capture a moody or dynamic shot.
-The shot above was shot on a HiTech ND filter and shot on Ilford Delta film.
+The shot above was shot on an ND filter and shot on Ilford Delta film.
 Remember, it’s great to shoot on film too!